 Reduced stress levels

 The extreme minimalist lifestyle can be quite stress-relieving.
-When you have fewer possessions, you have less to take care of and less to worry about.
+When you own fewer items, you have less to take care of and less to worry about.
 This can lead to reduced stress levels overall.

 A sense of freedom